Captain Salvation (film)

 Captain Salvation is a 1927 American silent drama film directed by John S. Robertson and released by MGM.
 It stars Lars Hanson, Pauline Starke and Marceline Day.
 On January 18, 2010 the film had its first home video release on the Warner Archives series.

-Plot summary
+Plot

+A young seminarian comes to the aid of an injured prostitute in a small New England town, despite the townspeople calling for her to be run out of town.
+His actions jeopardize not only his impending marriage but also his reputation in the town where he was to be a minister.